 Co-locate with residential builders

 One of the growth opportunities for banks and one which is being quickly contested by fintech startups is residential mortgages.
 Offering builders a secondary sales centre where they can showcase their newest developments can help customers solve the dilemmas of both selecting a builder and a financial partner for their new home.
 Since most developers have ongoing projects in various markets, co-location could be relevant for a number of potential branch locations across a bank’s network.
-Similar consideration could be given to the growing the number of developers launching retirement homes for the elderly.
+Similar consideration could be given to the growing number of developers launching retirement homes for the elderly and providing proper knowledge with regards to nursing home abuse.
 The partnership may be the result of a bank’s business loan to the developer or a shared interest in driving sales.

 For many the idea of co-locating with a fast food or coffee chain may appear to represent a risk-free approach to growing foot traffic.
 However, in spite of the perceived allure of the aroma, coffee drinking is ritualistic with a heavy emphasis on morning time, and this may well overshadow any potential benefits.
 Not to mention that coffee and fast food encourage transactional behavior, something the banks are trying hard to avoid as they move into more consultative services and higher margin sales.
 Ultimately the question to ask, would you buy a mortgage from someone who is also selling you a cappuccino?